 In October of 2012, I ran my first marathon.
 I reached my goal, and got addicted to running for life.
 I attribute much of my success that year to Nate's hard work and dedication.

 -Ashley, mother of two and lifetime runner

-Throughout my build up, Nate would check in to make sure I was feeling good, keep me from going too hard, and remind me to be patient and let my body adjust to the training.
-I went into my target race healthy and for the first time, feeling confident and prepared.
+Throughout my build up, Nate would check in to make sure I was feeling good, keep me from going too hard, and reminding me to be patient and let my body adjust to the training.
+I went into my target race healthy, and for the first time, feeling confident and prepared.
 Nate surprised me along the course of the Lake Wobegon Marathon, there to cheer me along to reach my goal!
 Unfortunately, the weather warmed up in the later miles and I started to fade, crossing the line in and missing my goal of a BQ by 48 seconds.
 Nate was right there to ensure I looked at the day as a success, it was a 12 minute PR indicating that going under was truly attainable.

 I might have taken him too literally as I went home and hatched a plan to sign up for The Grandma's Marathon just 6 weeks later.
-While everyone told me it's unlikely I'll run faster with that little time between, Nate left the door open to say it was possible.
+While everyone told me it's unlikely I would run faster with that little time between, Nate left the door open to say it was possible.
 We briefly discussed a recovery/build-up/taper plan to get me ready for another 26.2.
 The weather on race day was perfect, allowing me to cross the line in and realize my goal of running The Boston Marathon.
 Thank you Nate for helping me reach my goal, something I didn't even consider reasonable when I first started running!